Technical SEO audit: 2025 checklist for crawlability, speed, mobile, and indexing

 Crawlability and Indexing

-• Robots.txt: Ensure your robots.txt file is not blocking essential pages.
+• Robots.txt: Ensure your robots.txt file is not blocking important pages or resources.

-• XML Sitemap: Submit a correct sitemap to Google Search Console with canonical, index-worthy URLs only.
+• XML Sitemap: Submit a clean sitemap to Google Search Console containing only canonical, indexable URLs.

 Site Architecture and Internal Linking

-• Flat vs. Deep Structure: Aim for relevant content to be no more than 3 clicks from the homepage.
+• Flat vs. Deep Structure: Keep important pages within three clicks from the homepage.

-• Internal Linking: Use relevant anchor text to connect related pages, enhancing their authority.
+• Internal Linking: Use contextual links to connect related pages and guide crawlers effectively.

-• Breadcrumb Navigation: Helps users and search engines understand page hierarchy.
+• Breadcrumb Navigation: Helps both users and search engines understand page hierarchy.

-• Orphan Pages: Identify and correct pages that are not linked from anywhere else.
+• Orphan Pages: Identify and fix pages that are not linked internally.

 Mobile-First Optimization

-• Mobile-Friendly Design: Ensure your site is responsive and provides a good experience on mobile devices.
+• Mobile-Friendly Design: Ensure responsive layouts and usable mobile navigation.

-• Browser Caching: Take advantage of browser caching for faster repeat visits.
+• Browser Caching: Enable caching to speed up repeat visits.

 Site Speed